jadekler/google-cloud-common/authentication/readme.md

     ![Re-use an existing service account][reuse-service-account]

-    The key file you download will be used by this library to authenticate API requests.
+    The key file you download will be used by this library to authenticate API requests and should be stored in a secure location.

+  1. Set application default credentials.

+    The simplest way for applications to authenticate to a Google Cloud Platform API service is by using ![Application Default Credentials][application-default-credentials] (ADC).

+    Services using ADC first search for credentials within a `GOOGLE_APPLICATION_CREDENTIALS` environment variable; Google Cloud recommends you set this environment variable to point to your service account JSON key file.

+    ```
+    $ export GOOGLE_APPLICATION_CREDENTIALS=<path_to_service_account_json_file>
+    ```

 [gce-how-to]: https://cloud.google.com/compute/docs/authentication#using
 [dev-console]: https://console.developers.google.com/project